+https://tiles.basemaps.cartocdn.com/rastertiles/light_all/{z}/{x }/{y}.png correctly, you should be able to see the basemap in QGIS as in Figure 30.
+Alternatively, the OpenLayers QGIS plugin can be used to provide a different basemap.

+It has to be noted that this basemap is free for non-commercial use.
+Users of the workflow and this document are referred for Carto Db website for the map license information.
+If this is done

 '''

-https://tiles.basemaps.cartocdn.com/rastertiles/light_all/{z}/{x

-}/{y}.png
+Figure 30: A basemap viewed in QGIS

 '''

-It has to be noted that this basemap is free for non-commercial use.
-Users of the workflow and this document are referred for Carto Db website for the map license information.
-If this is done correctly, you should be able to see the basemap in QGIS as in Figure 28.
-Alternatively, the OpenLayers QGIS plugin can be used to provide a different basemap.

-Figure 28: A basemap viewed in QGIS

-3. Importing the building footprints in QGIS can be done by using the Layers → Add Layer → Add Vector Layer menu item or by using the keyboard shortcut Ctrl+Shift+V. This will Open the Add

-Vector Layer Dialog as show in Figure 29.
-Now, click on the Browse button and select the shape file, In this case the shape file is called Bay\Area.shp.
-Figure 30 shows the imported buildings footprints.
+3. Importing the building footprints in QGIS can be done by using the Layers → Add Layer → Add Vector Layer menu item or by using the keyboard shortcut Ctrl+Shift+V. This will Open the Add Vector Layer Dialog as show in Figure 31.
+Now, click on the Browse button and select the shape file, In this case the shape file is called Bay_Area.shp.
+Figure 32 shows the imported buildings footprints.